XiaoMi/mace/docs/introduction.rst

 ============

 Mobile AI Compute Engine (MACE) is a deep learning inference framework optimized for mobile heterogeneous computing platforms.
-MACE cover common mobile computing devices(CPU, GPU and DSP), and supplies tools and document to help users to deploy neural network model to mobile devices.
+MACE covers common mobile computing devices (CPU, GPU and DSP), and supplies tools and document to help users to deploy neural network model to mobile devices.
 MACE has been widely used in Xiaomi and proved with industry leading performance and stability.